 Micron estimates that machine learning training workloads require six times more DRAM per server and double the solid state drive capacity than a standard cloud server.
 The company expects that servers designed for machine learning to account for almost half of all shipments in 2025.
 Server shipments increased 20.5 percent year over year to 2.9 million units in the second quarter of 2018, according to market researcher IDC.

 High bandwidth is the other major requirement.
-Machine learning models are too large for the memory caches close to the main computer processor.
-The algorithms must be stored instead inside separate memory that feeds the processor with data.
-Performance is constrained by how long it takes to get information from memory.
-The number of available memory channels and how much information can be forced through them plays into that.
+Machine learning models are too large for memory caches that typically sit close to the main processor.
+Instead the algorithms must be stored inside separate memory banks that feed the processor with data.
+Performance is constrained by how long it takes to fetch data from memory.
+The number of available memory channels and how much information can be forced through them also plays into that.

 High bandwidth memory—more commonly known as HBM—lessens the memory bottleneck.
 The technology comes in cubes of stacked DRAM with an integrated controller that increase speed while reducing size, latency and power.
 Micron has struggled to stay competitive with its unique hybrid memory cubes (HMC) technology.
 But the company plans to enter the high bandwidth memory market before the end of 2019.

-HBM—which is currently manufactured by Samsung Electronics and South Korea’s Hynix— is supposed to consume less power while occupying less space than Micron’s GDDR memory chips.
-The high bandwidth DRAM is designed to be used with graphics processors that are the current gold standard in machine learning.
+HBM—which is currently manufactured by Samsung Electronics and South Korea’s Hynix— is supposed to consume less power while occupying less space than Micron’s GDDR memory chips, which are designed to be used with graphics processors (GPUs).
 Micron recently entered volume production with its 8Gb GDDR6 memory, targeting 64GB per second in one package.

 The industrial and automotive sectors also have high memory standards.
 The increasing use of cameras, radar and other sensors to enable semi-autonomous cars means more information flowing through them, driving demand for memory chips with more bandwidth, latency and throughput.
 Micron’s $3 billion investment in the American factory where it builds long lifecycle products was aimed at these applications.